dzarista/fboss/arista/util/pm-and-sensor-configs/GeneratePmSensorConfigs/README.md

 For example, if the actual path to sensor is `/run/devmap/sensors/SMB_MAX6581/temp1_input`, you should only set path to `temp1_input`.
 The base path `/run/devmap/sensors/SMB_MAX6581/` will be automatically inferred from the `I2cDeviceConfig` corresponding to device `SMB_MAX6581`.
-- `sensorType`: Sensor type, one of:
+- `sensorType`: To improve readability, please use the `SensorType` Enum to define the type.
+Values correspond to the following types:
     - 0 = Power in watts
     - 1 = Voltage in volts
     - 2 = Current in amps